-External parsed entities may each begin with a text declaration.
+External parsed entities should each begin with a text declaration.

-'''

-[77] TextDecl ::= '<?xml' VersionInfo?
+[1262] TextDecl ::= '<?xml' VersionInfo?
 EncodingDecl S? '?>'

-'''

 The text declaration must be provided literally, not by reference to a parsed entity.
 No text declaration may appear at any position other than the beginning of an external parsed entity.
+The text declaration in an external parsed entity is not considered part of its replacement text.